Fermat-ORG/fermat-framework/README.md

 [documentation](https://github.com/bitDubai/fermat/fermat-documentation) that we're anxious to add.
 So take Fermat out for a spin and let us know how we can make it your favorite platform to launch your digital wallet.

-You can see some visualization of Fermat platform and its p2p network at [Fermat.org](https://www.fermat.org).
+You can see some cool visualizations of the Fermat Platform and its P2P network at [Fermat.org](https://www.fermat.org).